 - Human Rights and Comparative Law

 - Litigation and the Legal Profession

-LSS provides the following modes of support:
+LSS supports the following types of proposals:

 - Standard Research Grants and Grants for Collaborative Research